1AVINASH/1AVINASH/README.md

 ## I'm a VR/Software artist/developer

 - 🔭 I love learning new softwares, and working on amazing ideas
-- 🌱 I’m currently learning AWS/JS/Angular
+- 🌱 I’m currently learning Spark
 - 👯 I’m looking to collaborate with other developers/artists
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Hobbies: I love to play football, chess and play piano

 ### Connect with me: